 It takes years for beautiful things to die too, to wear themselves out.
 I watched and I wondered and then went on my way as soon as I saw Tommy turn into the estate, hearing his big boots scraping across the road in the distance.
 I didn’t look back as he walked up to her house and rapped hard on her door.
 I was long gone before she answered, if she answered at all.
 I had visions of him standing on her porch step all-night, crying and apologising in through the letterbox.
 I’m sure that didn’t happen.

-girls and pot leaf pics I never did buy that dinghy or sail to Argentina or drink sangria on a beach.
+swallow my squirt 7 I never did buy that dinghy or sail to Argentina or drink sangria on a beach.
 And I never did see Geraldine again.
 She moved out to the country, out to Tommy’s people.
 I heard the salon offered her nearly double her wages to come back.
 I also heard that Tommy made sure she never went back; she’s expecting a baby in the spring.

 Sometimes when I’m walking home of a night I think about Geraldine and wonder about those stars above.
 I took the notion once to count them.
 Maybe some night I’ll spot a star that I’ve never seen before and name it, or maybe I’ll spy a blank space in the darkness where a star once burned.